-What should be in your Animator skills list?
-First, what kind of Animator do you want to be?
+You might be wondering what special skills are needed for a 3d animator resume?
+In order to decide what’s best to have in the Animator skills list, think about what kind of Animator do you want to be.
 An Animator for a video game is different from one for film special effects.
 Marketing agencies need Animators.
-Find out what type of animation interests you.
+Here are some skills that you can put in your resume:

-- Education.
 Are there Animators with just a high school degree?
 Yes, but the career path is much steeper.
 As an Animator, you must have a strong foundation on theory.
 A diploma in a related course is a big plus.
-In our sample Animator resume, Lucas has a degree in Computer Graphics Design.
+In our sample, Lucas has a degree in Computer Graphics Design.

 Animator Resume Objective

-Before writing your Animator resume objective, review the job post.
+Before writing the resume objective, review the job post.
 Animator jobs can be very specific.
 Are you an expert in 2D or 3D?
 Do you have more than 2 years experience?
 Have you done film animation?
 These are some of the questions that your objective statement should answer.

-In our sample resume objective for Animator, we emphasized Lucas’ background in 3D animation.
+In our sample resume objective, we emphasized Lucas’ background in 3D animation.
 This is the requirement for the job post.
 Lucas confirms it in his purpose:

 “To become the new 3D Animator for TriOx Media Animator’s film and special effects department”

 We also used the resume objective to discuss Lucas’ background as an entrepreneur.
 The purposes are to drive up his experience and to show he understands the nature of the business.
 Also, it will encourage the company to visit Lucas’ website.
 This way, the recruiter will be able to see Lucas’ portfolio.

 Animator Resume Format